We have projects in operation in Liverpool, that are staffed by our volunteer team.

 BREKI is focused on reducing social isolation and increasing social interaction by providing nourishment and networking opportunities to people from all walks of life, including refugees and asylum seekers, who reside in initial accommodation in the city, people living in hostels and on the street.

-JUDE offers drop-in English Lessons every Wednesday, Thursday and Friday, from 1-3pm followed by a vegetarian meal.
+JUDE offers drop-in English Lessons every Wednesday and Thursday, from 1-3pm.

 We provide stand-alone sessions on practical topics relating to daily life in the UK.
 We want to ensure there are no barriers for our learners, so attendance is flexible for all participants with no waiting lists or other pre-attendance requirements.